bpb27/rewa/NOTES.md

 # TODO

 - sidebar needs to be better - spacing inconsistent

-- manual leaderboard nav + props for title
-- Actors (most Oscar-nominated films)
-- Actors (most Oscar acting noms)
+- a title + poster + tagline + description component would be useful (spotlight and sidebar)
+- actor sidebar looks bad in mobile - new lines for character + movie
+- actor sidebar actor nom spot
+- add a crew sidebar

 - look for name extraction lib to get oscar links for writers and others

+- just add all oscars

 - table element text should be selectable for easy copy/pasting